 You may also hear the phrase “educational credit score.”
 This can refer to the proprietary scoring models used by TransUnion and Equifax.
 The term means that these scores may not be used by lenders, but they help educate consumers about their credit scores.

 Trying to Improve Your Credit Score With Credit Card Debt

 You’ll notice that a lot of information around improving your credit scores focuses on debt reduction.
 After all, 30% of your FICO Score is based upon outstanding debt.
 By paying that down on time, you may be able to boost your credit score.
 One potential action item for those trying to strengthen their credit history is to work on paying down credit card debt.

 Credit card debt may be the highest-interest debt you’re carrying.
 After all, the average credit card interest rate is currently around 15%, compared to federal student loans, currently at 4.99%, and the average mortgage, hovering around 5.8%.
 That means if you have credit card debt, it could be your fastest growing debt.
 By getting rid of it, you may be able to significantly reduce your outstanding debt.

 One way to get out of credit card debt is to consolidate it into a lower-interest option.
 With a balance transfer credit card, you can move your high-interest debt to a 0% interest card.
 The catch is that the 0% interest is temporary, and after a given amount of time (typically six to 21 months), the interest rate shoots up.

 A common way to consolidate high-interest credit card debt is with a low-interest personal loan.
 While your credit score is likely to be reviewed by lenders when you apply for a personal loan, there are other financial factors they consider, such as your current employment situation and income.
-If you think a personal loan might be right for your financial situation, SoFi offers personal loans with absolutely no fees — and no headaches.
+If you think a personal loan might be right for your financial situation, SoFi offers personal loans with no fees required — and no headaches.